GameDevTecnico/cubos/core/samples/reflection/traits/constructible/page.md

 @snippet reflection/traits/constructible/main.cpp Creating a default instance

-The @ref cubos::core::reflection::ConstructibleTrait::defaultConstruct
-"defaultConstruct" method returns a boolean which indicates if the type has a default constructor or not.
-In this case, since we added the default constructor to the trait, it will return `true`.

-This could be useful, for example, to fallback from using `moveConstruct` to `copyConstruct`, if the first isn't available.

 Don't forget to destroy the instance manually when you're done with it:

 @snippet reflection/traits/constructible/main.cpp Destroying the instance